Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you have decided that you prefer to go by train to Leuchars and then change trains to get to St Andrews, you must take the train at Waverley station (Edinburgh).
 I recommend you to buy your ticket in advance from the Scotrail website, to avoid rushing and haste on the day of travel.

 Once you are in Leuchars, exit the station.
 There you will find the Stagecoach 99 bus stop, which runs every 15 minutes and stops at St Andrews station.
-There are always cabs at the same exit, in case you prefer this alternative.
+At the same exit there are always cabs, in case you prefer this alternative.

-You can see that the waits at the transfer are not long and there are many departures, so if you choose this option you can also take advantage to visit Leuchars.
+You can see that the waits at the transfer are not long and there are many departures, so if you choose this option you can also take the opportunity to visit Leuchars.

 Interesting facts